makersacademy/chitter-challenge/README.md

 Challenge:
 -------

-We are going to write a little Twitter clone that will allow the users to post messages to a public stream.
+Write a little Twitter clone that will allow the users to post messages to a public stream.

-Features:
+Implemented features:
 -------

 ```
-STRAIGHT UP

 As a Maker
 So that I can let people know what I am doing
 I want to post a message (peep) to chitter